k2052/BuildingCoffeeScriptFrameworks/manuscript/02_Assembling.md

 #### Tests Hang or Never Run

 This is usually due to errors that only the browser will catch.
 Grunt is bad about telling you when they're happening so you'll need to open test.html in a real browser and view them there.
 The console should reveal any issues.

-### Footnotes

-[Monsters]: Monsters like Ant and Apache build.
-[package.json-guide]: An excellent interactive guide on the package.json format is available at http://package.json.nodejitsu.com/

 ## Testing Our Framework